Phonetics and phonology

 • The major structure for the organisation of sounds is the syllable.
 It consists of an onset (beginning), a rhyme (everything after the beginning) which can be sub-divided into a nucleus (vowel or vowel-like centre) and a coda (right-edge).

 • Prosody is concerned with features of words and sentences above the level of individual sounds, e.g. stress, pitch, intonation.
 Stress is frequently contrastive in English.

 • The unstressed syllables of English show characteristic phonetic reduction and words containing this are called weak forms.

 • It is essential to distinguish between writing and sound.
 There are various terms (homophony, homography, homonymy) to characterise the relationship between the written and the spoken form of words depending on what the match between the two is like.

 In order to characterise vowels satisfactorily the cardinal vowel system was introduced at the beginning of the 20th century by the English phonetician Daniel Jones.
 The basic principle is that extreme positions for the articulation of vowels are taken as reference points and all other possible vowel articulations are set in relation to them.

 The vowel quadrangle used for the representation of vowels is derived from a side view of the oral cavity with the face turned to the left, that is the position of /i/ is maximally high and front, the position of /u/ is maximally high and back while the low vowels /a/ and /ɑ/ are maximal low front and low back respectively.

-Note The left symbol of each is unrounded; the right one is rounded.
-There is a general correlation between unroundedness and frontness and roundedness and backness, i.e. these value combinations are much more common than their opposites.
+Note The left symbol of each pair is unrounded; the right one is rounded.
+There is a general correlation between unroundedness and frontness on the one hand and roundedness and backness on the other, i.e. these value combinations are much more common than their opposites.

 The following charts are given for the sounds of English; note that the values refer to Received Pronunciation and vary greatly between varieties of English.